Note: My Web pages are best viewed with style sheets enabled. |

 Recently, I received an E-mail message that was over 1 MB.
 It contained a newsletter from the recreation and park agency of a nearby city.
 The newsletter was only three pages long, in an 800 KB PDF file, which contained colored graphics.
 (Without the PDF file, the message was only 8 KB.
 I don't know what happened to the other 200 KB needed to make the full size reported by my mail server.)

 I receive other newsletters via E-mail, many of them HTML-formatted with many graphics.
-One such newsletter is always more than 100 KB; a recent issue of this newsletter was 151 KB.
+One such weekly newsletter is always more than 100 KB; a recent issue of this newsletter was 151 KB.
 This newsletter usually begins with a link to a Web version.
 Since I block E-mail messages that exceed 100 KB — only downloading the first 100 KB — I use the link to view the complete newsletter in my Web browser.
 However, I recently downloaded the entire E-mail version and noticed holes where graphics appear in the Web version; those graphics totaled 460 KB.
 The E-mail version of this newsletter issue had 784 HTML errors.

 What is the point of this?
 There are several problems with distributing newsletters via E-mail.